joonarafael/visualpathfinder/README.md

 _Aineopintojen harjoitustyö: Algoritmit ja tekoäly_, Joona Kettunen, periodi 3 kevät 2024.

-Application is constantly up and running [here](https://visualpathfinder.vercel.app/ "Visual Pathfinder Web Application") hosted by [Vercel](https://vercel.com/ "Vercel Homepage").
+The application is constantly up and running [here](https://visualpathfinder.vercel.app/ "Visual Pathfinder Web Application") hosted by [Vercel](https://vercel.com/ "Vercel Homepage").

 It's recommended to **check all the documentation** provided within [this folder](https://github.com/joonarafael/visualpathfinder/tree/main/documentation "Project Documentation Folder").
-Instructions on how to clone this repository, modify the source code for your use, and **get it up and running on your own machine** can be also found within that folder.
+Instructions on how to clone this repository, modify the source code for your own use, and **get it up and running on your local machine** can be also found within that folder.

 ## General

-This is a web application demonstrating visually different pathfinding algorithms with an interactive map, allowing detailed algorithm comparing on both ready-made maps and custom user maps.
+This is a web application demonstrating visually different pathfinding algorithms with an interactive map allowing detailed algorithm comparison on both ready-made maps and custom user maps.
 Included algorithms are _Dijkstra_, _A\*_, and _JPS_.
 All 3 algorithms support 8-way movement (e.g. cardinal directions and diagonal traversal).
+There's also additionally _virtual maps_: larger non-interactive maps to create more complex scenarios for the algorithms!

 ## Technical overview

-This is a React web application built in TypeScript running on a Node.js server.
-All algorithms and other application logic executes on the client machine to safeguard the server.
+This is a _React_ web application built in _TypeScript_ running on a _Node.js_ server.
+All algorithms and other application logic executes on the client machine.

-Application uses Tailwind CSS for styling and additionally features ready-made UI components provided by the [shadcn/ui library](https://ui.shadcn.com/ "shadcn/ui Homepage").
+Application uses _Tailwind CSS_ for styling and additionally features ready-made UI components provided by the [_shadcn/ui_ library](https://ui.shadcn.com/ "shadcn/ui Homepage").

-Automatic software testing powered by the Jest library.
+Automatic software testing powered by the _Jest_ library.
 Tests cover the core application logic and perform robust testing for the 3 provided algorithms.
 The user interface is not covered by automatic testing.
 Coverage report of the automatic testing can be found [here](https://app.codecov.io/gh/joonarafael/visualpathfinder "Codecov Report for Visual Pathfinder").

 ## Algorithms